paudan/scikit-roughsets/README.rst

 Usage
 -----

-The usage is simplly straightforward, identical to scikit's feature selection module:
+The usage is very straightforward, identical to scikit's feature selection module:

 .. code:: python